 Pamper yourself while visiting Philadelphia by adding these hotels, restaurants, shops, and experiences to your itinerary.

 Stay in style (and in the sky) at the stunning Four Seasons Hotel Philadelphia, which occupies the top 13 floors of the 60-story Comcast Technology Center in the heart of downtown Philadelphia.
 You’ll step off of the elevator into a reflective 60th floor lobby with unparalleled views of the city below.
 When not resting in your room equipped with modern amenities, rejuvenate at the spa, fitness center, boutique hair salon and nail bar, and the 57th floor infinity pool.
-Both the hotel and its spa program recently received Forbes Travel Guide’s prestigious Five-Star rating.
+The hotel recently received its first AAA Five Diamond Hotel Designation.
+Both the hotel and its spa program received Forbes Travel Guide’s prestigious Five-Star rating.

 The Rittenhouse Hotel, which is found along the western edge of the charming Rittenhouse Square, was named one of the best hotels in the world in 2020 by Condé Nast Traveler readers.
 The ranking is with good reason, as the hotel is home to 116 stylish, sophisticated and spacious rooms and suites and a number of other amenities such as The Rittenhouse Spa and Club, four fine dining venues, and an atrium pool.
 A luxury Jaguar driver service is also offered by The Rittenhouse, though you’re only a short walk from some of the sought-after shopping and dining experiences in Philadelphia.
 TIP: Don’t miss Egan Day in The Rittenhouse Hotel, which sells designer jewelry in a minimalistic, garden-like space.

 Other luxurious experiences await at the Pantheon-esque Ritz Carlton Philadelphia along Broad Street, or at one of AKA’s two Philadelphia locations: Rittenhouse and University City.
-Philadelphia’s hotel scene continues to expand, with new hotel options preparing to open throughout the city.
+Loews Philadelphia Hotel is home to the renowned Joseph Anthony Retreat Spa and Salon which offers one-of-a-kind services like the Turkish Bath experience and unique Soft Pack Float treatments.

 Home to tax-free shopping on clothes and shoes and an impressive collection of independently-owned boutiques and national retailers, it’s wise to leave a little extra room in your suitcase when traveling to Philadelphia.